This post contains affiliate links from products that I get a small commission on.

 Growing up Catholic with an Italian mother and grandmother, we went meatless on Fridays during Lent.
 Unlike many of our other Catholic counterparts who did fish fries, we usually at what my mother used to call “peasant food”.
-Meals such as polenta, pasta fajole, or pasta cici were common.
-She also baked fish, such as flounder or cod, that would be topped with a mixture of bread crumbs, herbs, and olive oil, then baked.
+Meals such as polenta, pasta fagioli, or pasta cici were common.
+She also baked fish, such as flounder or cod, that would be topped with a mixture of bread crumbs, herbs, and olive oil, and then baked.

 - 1 TB olive oil

 - 2 TB minced onion

 - 1 28- ounce can tomato puree